saeyslab/dambi-hpc-guide/dambi_hpc_guide/advanced/hydra.md

 # Hydra

 Hydra is a Python framework on top of OmegaConf, enabling you to configure complex application, like a data processing pipeline with lots of steps and parameters.
 For a complete introduction to Hydra, see [the Hydra documentation](https://hydra.cc/).
+For a full example, see [this repository](https://github.com/saeyslab/hydra_hpc_example).

 ## Run a test job locally